schnoellm/wristify-docs-and-api/Readme.md

 # Features
 Wristify can handle the following responses to be displayed and interacted with:
 - Regular text responses to be displayed on the watch
-- XY and TY diagrams to be displayed (incl. legend)
+- XY, TY charts and bar charts to be displayed (incl. legend)
 - Images to be displayed on the watch or opened on the smartphone
 - Custom action responses to select from and trigger custom actions on the online service